Loading...

 Federal Solar Tax Mechanism

-Those eligible for the solar tax can avail a 26% credit on their solar panel cost.
+Those eligible for the solar tax can avail of a 26% credit on their solar panel cost.
 These taxes are claimable during the year when you install the solar panels.

 • Cost of equipment